cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

 * `top.k.func`: Defines the selection criteria, with two options:
   * `"mean"`: Focuses on taxa with the highest mean abundances across samples.
   * `"sd"`: Highlights taxa with the greatest standard deviation across samples, useful for examining taxa with significant differences across conditions or time frames.
+  * Custom function: Users can also pass their own function, which should take a matrix as input (rows as taxa and columns as samples) and return a numeric vector with values for each taxon.
+The function is applied to the abundance data, and taxa are then ranked based on the values returned by this function.
+For example, if a user wants to focus on taxa with a specific pattern or statistical property not covered by "mean" or "sd", they can define a function that calculates this property and pass it to `top.k.func`.

 These parameters are particularly effective when generating heatmaps, as they enable concentration on the most pertinent taxa for the research question at hand.